2486 Pruden Blvd. Suffolk, VA 23434

 • Allows the athlete to breather easier

-If you or your child need a sports mouthguard, call our office for treatment today.
-We will create a comfortable sports mouthguard so you or your child can play sports without having to worry about losing a mouthguard.
-Patients who use non-professional mouthguards often need to clench their teeth to keep them from falling out.
+Call our office for treatment today if you or your child need a sports mouthguard.
+We will create a comfortable sports mouthguard so you or your child can play sports without worrying about losing a mouthguard.
+Patients using non-professional mouthguards often need to clench their teeth to prevent them from falling out.

 Treatment with Sports Mouthguards

 To create custom mouthguards, we take digital impressions of the teeth.
-Using these impressions, we work with a local dental lab to fabricate the mouthguard.
+We use these impressions to fabricate the mouthguard with a local dental lab.
 Then we will check the size and fit of the mouthguard when it is complete.
 Properly fitting mouthguards help reduce patients’ risk of injury to teeth and jaw.
-Mouthguards act as a preventative measure that not only saves money but can even reduce the chance of tooth loss.
+Mouthguards act as a preventative measure that saves money and can even reduce the chance of tooth loss.

 Custom Mouthguard FAQs